 The eligible candidate must have sufficient knowledge and technical skills to manage patients with minimal supervision.
-The fellowship position requires the applicant to have completed residency training in Otolaryngology and to have successfully passed licensing examinations in their country of origin.
-The fellowship is open to Canadian Otolaryngologists, as well as non-Canadian trained Otolaryngologists who are able to obtain a training/working visa for Canada and an educational license for British Columbia.
+The fellowship position requires the applicant to have completed residency training in Otolaryngology, and to have successfully passed licensing/board examination(s) in their country of origin.
+The fellowship is open to Canadian Otolaryngologists, as well as non-Canadian trained Otolaryngologists who are eligible to obtain a training/working visa for Canada, as well as an educational license for British Columbia.

 This fellowship is accredited by the American Rhinologic Society.

 Objectives and Training

 A fellow at the St. Paul’s Sinus Centre will work under the direct supervision of Dr. Amin R. Javer with potential participation/supervision from Dr. Andrew Thamboo as well as other Sinonasal / Head and Neck surgeons in the division.
 The St. Paul’s Sinus Centre is a very busy tertiary and quaternary care sinus centre dedicated to the surgical and medical treatment of sinus and skull base disorders.
 It is the dedicated referral centre for British Columbia and western Canada.
 The sinus and skull base fellow is expected to attain the following basic requirements during his/her fellowship:

 Complete at least one advanced (bench or clinical) research project and present/publish it at a major national or international Rhinology / Skull base meeting.

 Help in organizing and participate in the biannual advanced sinus course offered by the St. Paul’s Sinus Centre.

 Help in organizing and participate in the fellow/resident sinus courses held throughout the year.